Coffee and the Cross: Faith, Family & Fitness

 About

-Coffee and the Cross is a podcast for everyday Christian men who are trying to live out their faith in the real world—marriage, work, money, leadership, and the quiet pressures no one talks about.
-This isn’t a show for pastors, theologians, or men who have it all figured out.
-It’s a down-to-earth, Jesus-centered conversation for blue-collar, salt-of-the-earth men who love God but still wrestle with fear, exhaustion, responsibility, and doubt.
-Each episode feels like sitting down over coffee and talking honestly about: faith when you’re tired but still showing upmoney anxiety and the pressure to providemarriage in the middle milesleadership without controlprayer when you don’t feel spiritualtrusting Jesus in everyday life If you’re looking for real talk, biblical truth without hype, and faith that actually works Monday through Saturday, you’re in the right place.
-Coffee and the Cross exists to help men bring the gospel into real life—without shame, without pretending, and without shallow answers.
+Coffee and the Cross is a podcast for everyday Christian men who are trying to live out their faith in everyday life, lead their family well, and be fit in marriage, at work, with their money, in their leadership, spiritual fitness, and mentally fit.
+This isn’t a show for men who have it all figured out.
+It’s a down-to-earth, Jesus-centered conversations for salt-of-the-earth men who love God but and yet still wrestle with fear, exhaustion, responsibility, and doubt.
+Each episode feels like sitting down over coffee and talking honestly about: faith when you’re tired but still showing upmoney anxiety and the pressure to providemarriage in the middle milesleadership without controlprayer when you don’t feel spiritualtrusting Jesus in everyday life If you’re looking for real talk, biblical truth without hype, and faith that actually works Monday through Saturday not just on Sunday.. you’re in the right place.
+Coffee and the Cross exists to help men bring the gospel into everyday life—without shame, without pretending, and without shallow answers.
 Pull up a chair.
 Grab a cup of coffee.
 Let’s walk this out together.
 All Scripture quotations, unless otherwise indicated, are taken from the Holy Bible, New International Version®, NIV®.
 Copyright ©1973, 1978, 1984, 2011 by Biblica, Inc.™ Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com The “NIV” and “New International Version” are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.™